-Foothills Montessori School has comprehensive plans in place to respond to emergencies including active threat, fire, and natural disaster.
-Fire drills are conducted and recorded monthly.
-A drill for natural disasters and active threat are conducted and recorded quarterly.
+Foothills Montessori School has comprehensive plans in place to respond to emergencies, including active threats, fire, and natural disasters.
+Fire drills are conducted and recorded monthly, and drills for natural disasters and active threats are conducted and recorded quarterly.
 These drills are typically facilitated by the local fire department with the support of the FMS staff.

 In the event of an actual emergency, an all-school text message will be sent to parents to notify them of the emergency and other important information.
-It is imperative that parents provide current cell phone numbers and the name of the cell provider on the emergency form for FMS to communicate with parents via text.
-Please be aware that text messaging will only be used in the event of an actual emergency, and not to be used to relay information of less importance.
-An emergency ticker will also appear on the home page of our website which will only appear in the event of a true emergency.
+It is imperative that parents provide current cell phone numbers and the name of the cell provider on the emergency form so that FMS can communicate with parents via text.
+Please be aware that text messaging will only be used in the event of an actual emergency and not be used to relay information of less importance.
+An emergency ticker will also appear on the homepage of our website, which will only appear in the event of a true emergency.
 Certain emergencies may require the staff and children to be evacuated from campus.
 Procedures have been established through Clark County School District to provide transportation and relocation to a local public school.
 The site for reunification, along with instructions, will also be posted to the emergency ticker on the website.